Semicolons for ACT English: Rules, Examples, and Practice Questions

 Credibility Note

-This guide was prepared by The Score Movers ACT Tutoring Team and reviewed for ACT-style clarity using real tutoring patterns students encounter on punctuation questions.
+This guide was prepared by The Score Movers ACT Tutoring Team and reviewed by The Score Movers Editorial Team for instructional accuracy, clarity, and practical test-day execution.

 Memorize This Rule